-The purpose of bringing the suit is to recover compensation for the expenses, time, and pain you have endured.
+The purpose of bringing the suit is to recover compensation for the expenses, time, and pain you have endured following a medical malpractice incident.
 In order to be fully compensated for these items you also need to understand exactly what damages you can request and how much you are permitted to ask for.
 Without this information, even the most complete understanding of those initial legal hurdles would not be very useful.
 Although each case will come with its own unique set of circumstances, a basic understanding of damages will help you to better understand your case and allows for more meaningful communication with your attorney.

 Monetary Damages for Chicago Medical Malpractice

 Monetary damages are awarded to a plaintiff who has proven that a healthcare provider acted outside of the standard of care in their treatment with the patient and caused the patient to suffer an injury.
 Monetary damages, sometimes referred to as special damages, are essentially everything that can be quantified.
 If a patient has missed time away from work as a result of the injury, the paychecks for this missed time will be included as a monetary damage.
 If the patient had to have additional treatment as a result of the injury, these costs can be included as well.
 Monetary damages can ultimately cover and costs incurred, both in the past and future, as a result of the injury.
 In general, “monetary” or “economic” damages refer to medical bills (past and future) and lost wages (past and future).
 There are no limits on the amount of money an Illinois plaintiff can request in the way of monetary damages.